Cletus Kasady: Superior Carnage

 Kasady, now lobotomized, was later broken out of prison by the Wizard and Klaw, who intend to recruit him into the Frightful Four and turn him into their own version of Venom.
 Carnage breaks free from Wizard's control and nearly kills him, but is subdued by Klaw.
 Taking Carnage into their hideout, Wizard tries to take control of Kasady's mind but fails due to it being too damaged.
-Wizard then transfers the Symbiote to Dr. Karl Malus who dubs himself "Superior Carnage".
+Wizard then transfers the Symbiote to Karl Malus, who dubs himself "Superior Carnage".

 Wizard blows up the hideout with Kasady still inside, seemingly killing him.
 While storming the city hall, Superior Carnage states that Kasady was a fool who wasted so much time on chaos while there was much more to be accomplished with a little focus.

 Ultimately, Spider-Man brings out Kasady's body to successfully draw the symbiote into it, which immediately devours Dr. Malus and then prepares to finish off the Wizard.
 However, Klaw's ephemeral spirit focuses his sound manipulation powers one last time for a split second to create a powerful sonic blast that disables Carnage, allowing the symbiote to be recaptured.
 In the epilogue, it is shown that the symbiote has managed to repair the Wizard's and Kasady's brain damage, followed by Kasady writing "CARNAGE RULES" on his cell wall.

 A piece of the symbiote (which had died in captivity) escapes containment and sets out in search of Kasady, who is bedridden due to having been stabbed by a fellow prison inmate.
 A doctor, anticipating that the symbiote will come seeking Kasady, smothers the killer in the infirmary, wanting the alien for himself.
 When the symbiote breaks into the facility, the doctor offers himself to the creature, but it rejects him and returns to Kasady after resuscitating him.
 Carnage proceeds to asphyxiate the doctor, rampage through the prison, and escape.